-I have robust plans for community engagement in place To boost this work, and as a firm supporter of the to ensure that I meet people from all corners of the county to hear their views.
+I have robust plans for community engagement in place to ensure that I meet people from all corners of the county to hear their views.
 People deserve to have their voice heard.
 They also need to understand that their opinions have made a difference and I am committed to keeping people, groups and businesses informed about the work being carried out on their behalf.